-This is a question we recommend asking yourself whether you’re moving across the street or across the country.
+This is a question we recommend asking yourself whether you’re moving across the street or the country.
 An important step in any move planning is evaluating what you have, and what you’ll keep.

-Moving is a great time to start fresh, and here’s your chance to really clear some space.
+Moving is a great time to start fresh, and here’s your chance to clear some space.
 Make piles for donation, selling, gifting, and trashing (or recycling!).
-Not only will you have more space and spend less time packing, you’ll lower your moving costs.
+Not only will you have more space and spend less time packing, but you’ll also lower your moving costs.
 If your move is temporary, maybe you’d like to store some of your things for a while.
-Get the full picture on what you’re taking, what you’re getting rid of, and what you might want to move into a storage unit.
+Get the full picture of what you’re taking, what you’re getting rid of, and what you might want to move into a storage unit.

 10. How Can I Make My Move as Smooth as Possible?

 Consider the ways you can eliminate stress and prepare for a smooth move.
 Sorting and packing early is a good early step.
 This will help you stay organized in the process so you can unpack swiftly on the other side.